-Position Domain maturity Maturity level How Strategic Alignment organisations leverage Big As-is Big Data widely discussed in individual departments; patchy pockets of Data expertise, but some departments do not have expertise at all; Big Data is not 1 Data To-be in the strategy Identify Big Data best practices to inform strategy; create feedback loop to 1 1 400 10.50 rate current practice in Big Data; define enterprise strategy 2 1483 Data As-is It is understood that both structured and unstructured data are required for 2 To-be analytics; only structured data analytics is implemented, in siloses Standardise data collection and management across departments; develop Ζ analytics for both structured and unstructured data homogeneous across departments 4 Organisa As-is Culture is negatively entrenched towards IT-based innovation to maintain 1 To-be the status quo Create a cross-department data science team; evidence-based decision 1 making becoming the norm across departments 3 Governar As-is Governance is IT-centric and does not recognise Big Data as fundamental To-be support business decisions Create an advisory board to oversee Big Data projects, including progress 1 10-00 reports and compliance 2 Informat ion Technology As-is Corporate data warehouse is in use.
-No other specific Big Data technology is To-be known to be used routinely Implement standard Big Data analytics on top of data warehouse; investigate 1 Table VIII.MarkCo maturity 10-06 real-time analytics in pilot projects 3 assessment: results software, which follows the general trend of commoditisation of IT, organisations may fall into the trap of focusing at first on the technological domain of maturity only, underestimating the value of the more managerial domains, such as Governance and Culture.
+Position Domain maturity Maturity level How organisations Strategic As-is Alignment Big Data widely discussed in individual departments; patchy pockets of expertise, but some departments do not have expertise at all; Big Data is not leverage Big Data To-be in the strategy Identify Big Data best practices to inform strategy; create feedback loop to 1 1 400 10-50 rate current practice in Big Data; define enterprise strategy 2 1483 Data As-is It is understood that both structured and unstructured data are required for analytics; only structured data analytics is implemented, in siloses 2 To-be Standardise data collection and management across departments; develop analytics for both structured and unstructured data homogeneous across departments 4 Organisa ution As-is Culture is negatively entrenched towards IT-based innovation to maintain the status quo 1 To-be Create a cross-department data science team; evidence-based decision making becoming the norm across departments 3 Governa •••• As-is To-be Governance is IT-centric and does not recognise Big Data as fundamental support business decisions Create an advisory board to oversee Big Data projects, including progress 1 10-06 reports and compliance 2 - tion Technology As-is Corporate data warehouse is in use.
+No other specific Big Data technology is known to be used routinely 1 Table VIII.
+To-be Implement standard Big Data analytics on top of data warehouse; investigate real-time analytics in pilot projects 3 MarkCo maturity assessment: results software, which follows the general trend of commoditisation of IT, organisations may fall into the trap of focusing at first on the technological domain of maturity only, underestimating the value of the more managerial domains, such as Governance and Culture.
 When this happens, Big Data initiatives remain confined to the supervision of the IT function and the potential of Big Data will fail to be realised at the organisational level and in the long term.
 Both EntCo and DataCo, to a different extent, have started their Big Data journey by focusing on the procurement of the necessary technology, but they have been able to realise their target level of maturity only by concentrating on the managerial maturity domains.
 While technology availability does not seem to be a major concern, financial and operational resources are required to monitor the evolution of technology to make sure that the most current Big Data infrastructure and analytics tools fitting with organisational objectives are selected.